mpdroog/deltareport/README.md

 ```
 # Directory to scan for additional Files-entries
 # allowing a more modular approach
+# (only read on start)
 Confdir = "./conf.d"
 # Path to auto-created filed file for deltareport
 # to remember it's state
 Db = "/var/deltareport/example.db"
+# Read all .JS-files from the script.d-dir and
+# if none have errors run them one by one and run
+# to filter out text from the diffs
+# (only read on start)
+Scriptdir="./script.d"

 # Output queues
 # The queue type 'mail' and 'newline' indicate